 For flashlights with internal charging, cease charging as soon as the fully charged indicator light has been activated.

 Keep magnetic charging connections away from flammable items such as steel wool.

 Charge, and store batteries and flashlights in non-flammable locations.

 Keep batteries out of reach of children and people with no common sense.

 Li-ion batteries will degrade slower if stored closer to 50% capacity (around 3.6-3.7V)

 Li-ion batteries have names that denote the approximate size of that battery in mm.
 The first two numbers are width, and the second two are length.
-The most commonly used in flashlights for light painting are 18650, 21700, and 26650 batteries.
+The most commonly used in flashlights for light painting and night photography are 18650, 21700, and 26650 batteries.
 Unfortunately, that is where the standardization ends, especially when you add protection circuits onto the ends of some batteries, which adds to both the length and width.
-Not all 18650, 21700,or 26650 batteries will fit in a flashlight (and even some chargers) as they may be too short, too long, or too wide.
+Not all 18650, 21700, or 26650 batteries will fit in a flashlight (and even some chargers) as they may be too short, too long, or too wide.
 Some flashlights require button tops, some don’t.
 Thus it is advised to read reviews, or follow manufacturer recommendations of battery sizes that will fit.

 Li-ion - recommendations